sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 The sponsors trace the sign of the cross on the candidates' brow with the thumb, whereas the priest makes the sign over them--both priest and sponsors saying the words: **In the name of the Father, and of the Son, and of the Holy Spirit.**

-28. Holding his hand outstretched over them the priest says the following prayer (using the singular forms when required): **Let us pray.
+28\.
+Holding his hand outstretched over them the priest says the following prayer (using the singular forms when required): **Let us pray.
 God, the everlasting support of all who seek you, the liberator of all who plead with you, the peace of all who importune you, the life of all the faithful, the resurrection of the dead; I appeal to you on behalf of these servants of yours who desire the gift of baptism and the abiding grace bestowed in this supernatural birth.
 Claim them as your own, you who have graciously promised: "Ask and you shall receive, seek and you shall find, knock and it shall be opened to you."
 Reach out the reward to them who ask, open wide the door to them who knock.
 For then will they attain the everlasting blessing of heavenly cleansing, and possess the kingdom which in your bounty you have promised; through Christ our Lord.**

 All: **Amen.**

-## Exorcism

 The priest then pronounces the exorcism over them (using the singular forms when required): **Hear, accursed Satan, for I adjure you in the name of the infinite God and His Son, Jesus Christ, our Savior, to flee in trembling and groaning, for you and your envy are vanquished.
 May you have nothing in common with these servants of God, whose thoughts are already of heaven, and who are determined to renounce both you and your world and to overcome you and so win a blessed and immortal reward.
 Pay homage, then, to the Holy Spirit, who now approaches from heaven's high citadel to frustrate your wicked designs, and to prepare their hearts, once they are purified in the grace-laden waters, as a sanctified dwelling for God.
 And so will these servants of the Most High, delivered from guilt of past crimes, render endless thanks to the everlasting God and laud His holy name forevermore.**